Codemation Docs

 pnpm create codemation --list-templates

-Scaffolded default and plugin projects list @codemation/* dependencies as 0.0.x.
-That semver range matches any 0.0.* patch release on npm, so you can run pnpm upgrade (or pnpm update) to move to newer 0.0.z builds without hand-editing versions each time.
+Scaffolded default and plugin projects list most @codemation/* dependencies as 0.0.x (any 0.0.* patch). @codemation/host uses 0.1.x because the host package ships on the 0.1.* line.
+Run pnpm upgrade (or pnpm update) to pull newer compatible releases without hand-editing versions each time.
 Pin stricter ranges once you are past pre-1.0 churn or need reproducible installs.

 The plugin config file (codemation.plugin.ts)